nodejs/node/doc/api/assert.markdown

     Stability: 3 - Locked

 This module is used so that Node.js can test itself.
-You can access it with `require('assert')`.
-However, it is recommended that you use a userland assertion library instead.
+It can be accessed with `require('assert')`.
+However, it is recommended that a userland assertion library be used instead.

 ## assert.fail(actual, expected, message, operator)